Orthodox Churches of Rostov-on-Don: The Holy Trinity Church

 The history of the Holy Trinity church originates since February 28, 1994.

 Holy Trinity church (Russian: Церковь Святой Троицы).

 On the place of future arrival there was a waste ground on which there was a garbage dump.
 At the request of locals the Metropolitan of Rostov and Novocherkassk Vladimir (Kotlyarov) caused on February 28 for a conversation of the prior of the temple great martyr Georges the Victorious of the village Masked Matveevo-Kurgansky deanery of the priest Ioann Osyak and appointed him in combination the prior of a community which needed to be organized in arrival, and further build the temple and other necessary structures.

-In 1995 the earth on which the Holy Trinity complex is located now was leased to arrival for 49 years.
-The territory was cleared, all garbage which was in the territory was taken out.

 The metropolitan Vladimir (Kotlyarov) dismisses the priest Ioann Osyak of the prior of the temple in the village Masked and appoints him in combination the prior of arrival of the Reverend Seraphim of Sarov who was completely destroyed and needed restoration.

-The Board of trustees of two arrivals was created which in the city of Rostov-on-Don will be organized for the first time.
-Prominent businessmen and public figures of the city, such as Shevchenko Nikolay Vasilyevich, Mukovoz Yury Ivanovich, Kochkanyan Armenak Todosovich, Gayduk Sergey Valentinovich and others enter it.

-Construction of office buildings begins: witness marks and Sunday school, and also was developed the project of the temple in honor of the Reverend Sergey of Radonezh.

-Construction of the temple in honor of the Reverend Sergey of Radonezh begins fall in 1996, and in a year it was consecrated.

-In 2000 the list of Church of St. Sergius of Radonezh came to the end.

-In 2001 begins the construction of the main temple for the sake of the Holy Trinity.